Stuycs-K/project03-final-09-chens-xic/DEVLOG.md

 ### 2025-01-16 - moved songs into folder and started valid_songs() function
 Moved song files into a folder called song_lib and started a valid_songs() function to display possible songs to add

+### 2025-01-17 - add more songs and remove function
+Added new song files and worked on a remove function to remove a song from the playlist